wknishio/variable-terminal/doc/readme.md

 * Java Native Access by Todd Fast/Timothy Wall/Liang Chen, for native calls
 * jsocks by Kirill Kouzoubov/Robert Simac, for SOCKS proxy tunneling
 * JSAP by Martian Software, for command parsing
-* PngEncoder by ObjectPlanet, for faster PNG image encoding
 * ARGBPixelGrabber by pumpernickel, for image data extraction
 * UPNPLib by sbbi, for UPnP NAT port forwarding support
 * TomP2P by Thomas Bocek, for NAT-PMP NAT port forwarding support